vnoelifant/msr-student-template/README.md

 	<title>Portfolio</title>
 </head>
 ```
+in the html file that is output by Jekyll.

 ### Collections
 Collections allow you to define a new type of document that can be somewhat
 conceptualized as an object type, each having its own unique properties and
 namespaces.
-These collections are declared in the _config.yml file:
+These collections are declared in the [_config.yml](_config.yml)
+file:
 ```
 collections:
   projects: